 Once arrived at the end of the tube trail, we followed the path to the rental service.
 We delivered our tube here and hiked back along a well-marked road to the starting point of the tube trail, where our car was parked.
 We decided to return to Dogwood Spring by car to take another refreshing dip.
 Afterwards we enjoyed a nice late lunch at Ginnie’s grill.

 A few more tips for a unforgetable family trip to Ginnie Springs

 The busiest days are during the weekend.
 If you don’t want to feel overwhelmed, try to plan your trip during the week.

 If you go for the purpose of photography, go as early as possible.
 It’s also best to go tubing in the morning.
 It is significantly busier in the afternoon.

 Keep in mind that you have to pay an access fee and extra if you want to rent equipment.
 More info can be found on the official website of Ginnie Springs.

 Keep all your valuables close to you, don’t leave them unattended.

 Do not leave food and garbage for squirrels and other animals.

-Take something to drink and snack with you on the tube or buy something in a store on the domain before you take off tubing.
+Take something to drink and snack with you on the tube.
+You can choose to buy something in a store on the domain before you take off tubing.
+Or prepare a zero wast picnic for after tubing.

 We look back with great pleasure to our amazing visit to Ginnie Springs.
 We would definitely recommend it to anyone.
 The springs are all stunning and situated in an enchanting, authentic natural environment.
 Tubing downstream the Santa Fé river was an unforgettable experience.
 In short, the perfect family trip for young and old with a great variety of activities, where both action and relaxation alternate.

 Stay tuned for new blog posts and subscribe below!